 Update 03/01/20: added sharpness infinity chart for Leica M10 and a few additional information regarding its use on a rangefinder camera

 The 50mm lens is what used to be called a “standard” lens, though perhaps a very slightly shorter focal length gives the absolutely most natural perspective.
 For some of us here at Phillipreeve.net it’s a length we adore, and have more 50s than any other focal length.
 Others of us are less keen, finding it usually too short or too long.
 Obviously there is no right answer here, it depends on how each photographer sees the world.

 But it is a very versatile focal length with a wide range of applications.
 It can be used for slightly formal portraits, moderately environmental portraits, landscape, architecture – most things except wildlife or sport.
 You can also, with a little quality loss, crop down to a more formal portrait angle of view, and you can – with a gain in both quality and hassle – stitch frames to get wider angles of view for certain kinds of landscape.

 In this article we summarize our experience with all the native E-mount 50mm lenses to give you a independent resource in one place for choosing the best 50 mm lens for your needs.
-We will cover AF E mount, MF E mount with electronic contacts, and lenses with the E bayonet but no contacts.
-There will a separate article about lenses from other mounts you might adapt to E mount.
+We will cover AF E-mount, MF E-mount with electronic contacts, and lenses with the E-mount but no contacts.

 Unlike most other review sites we have no association with any lens manufacturer apart from occasionally borrowing a lens for a review.
 We prefer independence over fancy trips and nice meals.